ArniDagur/cubic-backlight/README.md

-You should probably use something else instead.
+I have no idea what i'm doing; youu should probably use something else instead.
 For example:
 * [xcubiclight](https://github.com/arsv/xcubiclight/blob/master/xcubiclight.c) by arsv